YOUR TEN MUST- HAVE WIDOWED RESOLUTIONS

 TAKE ADVANTAGE OF THE HAPPY NEW YEAR HALF-PRICE SALE!

 Don't miss out on Carole’s bestselling CD entitled, "Widows Wear Stilettos: What Now?"
-The CD is a spoken-word self-help CD (NOT a “book on audio") and is provides emotional and practical direction, support and encouragement during the very difficult first weeks and months after the loss of a spouse.
+The CD is a spoken-word self-help CD (NOT a “book on audio") and provides emotional and practical direction, support and encouragement during the very difficult first weeks and months after the loss of a spouse.
 The CD also addresses those who have widowed for a longer period of time, but may feel "stuck" in their grief and need help in moving forward.
 The CD is an ideal companion to Carole's books and is available for purchase exclusively at (on the "Home" page).

 Answers to questions about ordering online and by mail, shipping and return policies, as well as testimonials from other widows can be found on the "FAQs" page.
 Don’t put off either beginning or continuing along on your healing journey for another minute.
 Get your copy of “Widows Wear Stilettos – What Now?” today!